 The number and percentage will be presented for binary and categorical variables.
 The mean and standard deviation or the median and the interquartile range will be presented for continuous variables, or the range if appropriate.
-There will be no tests of statistical significance performed nor confidence intervals calculated for differences between randomised groups on any baseline variable.

 4.3 Completeness of follow-up